 Be prepared to wait, to be lost, to leave, to start something new.
-The workshop is open to all levels of experience with C.I. and will end with a performance, leaving space for improvisation and maintaining focus on the material proposed during the workshop. ”
+The workshop is open to all levels of experience with CI and will end with a performance, leaving space for improvisation and maintaining focus on the material proposed during the workshop. ”

 Nhandan Chirco is a performer, choreographer and activist.
-Her work has been presented at numerous festivals and institutions throughout Italy, Slovenia, Croatia, Serbia, Germany, France and Austria.
-From ’94 to ’98 she was part of the artistic team at the Workcenter of Jerry Grotowski and Thomas Richards; afterwards she collaborated with directors Branko Popovic, Tomi Janezic and Zlatko Sviben.
-She worked as a performer and pedagogue with the choreographer Maja Delak, with contemporary dance company EN-KNAP in Ljubljana and collaborated in artistic creations with different choreographers.
+Her work Has Been Numerous presented at festivals and institutions Throughout Italy, Slovenia, Croatia, Serbia, Germany, France and Austria.
+From ’94 to ’98 she was part of the artistic team at the Workcenter of Jerry Grotowski and Thomas Richards; afterwards she Collaborated with directors Branko Popovic, Tomi Janezic and Zlatko Sviben.
+She worked as a performer and pedagogue with the choreographer Maja Delak, with contemporary dance company EN-KNAP in Ljubljana and in artistic creations Collaborated with different choreographers.

 Scott McGehee is a historian and founding director of the Accademia dell’Arte in Arezzo.
-He is a life-long activist whose research and interests reach across Marxist theory, the arts and radical social movements.
+He is a life-long activist Whose research interests and reach across Marxist theory, the arts and radical social movements.

 Nike Redding and Heidee Alsdorf

-Tatjana Macic is an interdisciplinary visual artist, writer, researcher and theoretician based in Amsterdam, the Netherlands.
-She studied art at the Academy of Art and Design AKI in Enschede, and got her Master’s degree from the University of Amsterdam, where she wrote a thesis about curating, politics and innovation in turbulent times.
+Tatjana Macic is an interdisciplinary visual artist, writer, researcher and Theoretician based in Amsterdam, the Netherlands.
+She Studied art at the Academy of Art and Design AKI in Enschede, and got her Master’s degree from the University of Amsterdam, where she wrote a thesis about curating, politics and innovation in turbulent times.
 She is deploying her artistic practice as an agency for critical thinking and to blur boundaries between visual art, theory, curating and written and spoken language.

-Tatjana Macic teaches Artistic Research at the Royal Academy of Art in the Hague, where she developed an interdisciplinary study curriculum which brings together visual and performing arts, theory and philosophy.
+Tatjana Macic teaches Artistic Research at the Royal Academy of Art in the Hague, where she developed an interdisciplinary studies curriculum Which brings together visual and performing arts, theory and philosophy.
 She is a chair of the jury of the annual Thesis Award of the Royal Academy.
-In addition, she actively engages in the fields of Arts and Culture as an adviser, lecturer, board member, creative thinker and speaker.
+In addition, she actively Engages in the fields of Arts and Culture as an adviser, lecturer, board member, creative thinker and speaker.
 Some examples of such engagement are: advisor for the Amsterdam Fund for the Arts (AFK), advisor of the mayor of Amsterdam as a member of the Commission for Art spaces (CAWA) and an independent researcher for Platform BK.